glimpse-editor/getglimpse-web/content/posts/nearly-beta-ready.md

 ## Continued work on the Windows port
 Bobby Moss has been working through problems related to packaging Glimpse 0.1 for Windows systems.

-The [build process](https://wiki.glimpse-editor.org/index.php?title=Building_Glimpse/Windows) we currently follow dynamically links with components from MinGW, so time was set aside to determine which dependencies we needed to bundle with Glimpse and verify that the licenses relating to those components permitted us to do so.
+The [build process](https://wiki.glimpse-editor.org/index.php?title=Building_Glimpse/Windows) we currently follow dynamically links with components from MinGW, so time was set aside to determine which dependencies we needed to bundle with Glimpse and to verify that the licenses relating to those components permitted us to do so.

 We have succeeded in creating a pair of ZIP files for Windows 7 or newer, with one being for 32-bit systems and the other for 64-bit.
 These have been provided as a stop-gap measure until we have working MSI installers and portable executables to publish within the next couple of weeks.